Key Takeaways

 Compare your finalists using the same three lenses

-A single priority helps narrow the list, but it doesn’t replace a full comparison.
+One priority narrows the list but doesn't replace a full comparison.
 Review each finalist across pricing, service and coverage to avoid gaps later.

-• Customer experience: Look at certificate turnaround, how easy it is to update a policy online and how claims are processed.
-Response time matters, especially during hurricane season when coastal businesses near Ocean Springs need quick support.
+• Customer experience: Check certificate turnaround, how easy it is to update a policy online and how claims are processed.
+Response time matters during hurricane season when coastal businesses near Ocean Springs need fast support.

 6. 6